-Students studying Applied Behavior Analysis (ABA) learn to effect socially significant behavioral changes in individuals with developmental disabilities, those in regular educational settings, and those who wish to improve performance or master skills in a variety of ways.
+Students studying Applied Behavior Analysis (ABA) online learn to effect socially significant behavioral changes in individuals with developmental disabilities, those in regular educational settings, and those who wish to improve performance or master skills in a variety of ways.
 Using a natural science approach, ABA professionals systematically collect and analyze data to validate incremental changes in observable behavior.

 Students in the online ABA master's program gain experience and exposure in a wide variety of ABA applications and specialties, including instructional design, precision teaching, and verbal behavior.
-Our program is unique in that students receive a solid foundation in the principles of clinical psychology, in addition to thorough training in ABA techniques—preparing them to work with a range of populations in both clinical and business/industry settings.
+Our online Applied Behavior Analysis program is unique in that students receive a solid foundation in the principles of clinical psychology, in addition to thorough training in ABA techniques—preparing them to work with a range of populations in both clinical and business/industry settings.
 Opportunities to gain real-world experience provide graduates with valuable skills to take with them into the work force.

 The Advanced Applied Project allows a student to demonstrate a level of competency that is necessary to be a successful professional applied Board Certified Behavior Analyst.
 The thesis option, the Advanced Research Project is targeted for individuals who are interested in conducting experimental research and pursing a doctoral degree.